kredar/kredar.github.io/_posts/2021-02-14-Rework-book-review.md

 **Hire great writers** - Clear communication is one of the most critical skills for any position.
 And it's a must-have skill for Product Managers.

-**"Rework"** is a provocative collection of tips and ideas that worked for the founders of Basecamp.
-Not all of them would work for you.
-Still, the book forces you to challenge your beliefs in almost all business and product management aspects.
+**"Rework"** is a provocative collection of tips and ideas and not all of them would work for you.
+And still, the book forces you to challenge your beliefs in almost all business and product management aspects.
 If you haven't read it, read it - challenge your assumptions.